OatsProgramming/blog-space/README.md

 ( Please keep it PG-13 when posting comments and blogs )

+## Dark Mode

+It uses color-scheme css property to toggle light and dark mode; turn on / off dark mode by going to your browser settings ( or your system if the browser is set to automatically change )

 ## Besides The Main Content

 If you'd like to see what could happen on possible errors: